-ELECTRE TRI-nB is a method designed to sort alternatives evaluated on several attributes among ordered categories.
-It is an extension of ELEC-TRE TRI-B that uses several limiting profiles, instead of one, to delimit each category.
-In a companion paper we have characterized the partitions that can be obtained with ELECTRE TRI-nB, using a simple axiom called linearity.
+ELECTRE TRI-nB is a method designed to sort alternatives evaluated on several attributes into ordered categories.
+It is an extension of ELECTRE TRI-B that uses several limiting profiles, instead of one, to delimit each category.
+In a previous paper we have characterized the ordered partitions that can be obtained with ELECTRE TRI-nB, using a simple axiom called linearity.
 The simplicity of this characterization crucially depends on the possibility to use as many limiting profiles as we like to delimit a category.
 This is not completely realistic and there is a need to study models in which the number of limiting profiles delimiting each category is restricted.
-This note starts such a study.
-We investigate the case of ELECTRE TRI-nB models based on unanimity and using no more than two limiting profiles per category.
-Our results show that the constraints on the number of limiting profiles make the problem difficult.
+This note starts the investigation of such models.
+We specifically study the case of models using one or two profiles together with an outranking relation based on unanimity.